 To identify a 340B solution built on a cloud-optimized architecture, look for the following characteristics:

 Independent scaling of computer and storage resources when your process 340B invoices for more pharmacies concurrently.

 Load and Query 340B data simultaneously without degrading the performance 340B invoice generation processor 340B replenishment order process.

 A robust 340B metadata service that applies the entire system.

-A cloud based 340B architecture also takes advantages of storage-as-a-service, where data storage expands and contracts automatically and transparently to the user.
+A cloud-based 340B architecture also takes advantage of storage-as-a-service, where data storage expands and contracts automatically and transparently to the user.
 Data Storage designed for older 340B architectures remain expensive and has limited scalability.

 Assessing a 340B Solution’s Ability to Manage Data Diversity